nknapp/thoughtful-release/man/thoughtful.md

   Commands:

-    changelog [options]              update the CHANGELOG.md of the module in the current directory. precommit                        Perform precommit-checks (locked branches...).
+    changelog [options]              Update the file CHANGELOG.md of the module in the current directory. precommit                        Perform precommit-checks (locked branches...).
 Return non-zero exit-code if something is wrong sequence-editor <filename>       "Editor" for the rebase todos (replacing "pick" with "squash") with no interaction cleanup-history [target-branch]  Rebase the current branch onto another branch, condensing the whole branch into a single commit.